 Online forums claim hundreds, if not thousands of users (out of a 1 million early buyers) are experiencing blue line lockup with their new PS4s.

 Others report the console shutting down while playing.

 Sony, however, says less than .5 percent of owners are having problems, which is better than normal for a brand new gaming system.
 And it says it is working on fixes.

-Sony has just set up a troubleshooting guide for those having problems.
+set up a troubleshooting guide for those having problems.

 Jones, meantime, decided to stand in line at GameStop the next day and buy another one.